cs394-s23/Olympus/README.md

 ## About The Project

-A web app that allows users to keep track of their progression in weight-lifting with graphs to see the progress visually.
+A web app that allows users to keep track of their progression in weight-lifting with graphs and see the progress visually.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>